 Given that you could not use a randomized design in this study, it would be nice to see a future effort conducted with a prospective design.

 If you’d like to read this study for yourself, you can find it in the Journal of Brain, Behavior, and Immunity, volume 67, pp. 194-202.

-For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for this week’s free broadcast in the Treating Trauma Master Series.
+For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for the Treating Trauma Master Series.